Twists of Pl\"ucker coordinates as dimer partition functions: Surfaces and future directions

 The approach developed here can be generalised in a straightforward way to a \emph{surface graph} --- a bipartite graph $G$ equipped with an embedding into a surface $\Sigma$ with (or without) boundary $\partial \Sigma$, in such a way that no two edges of $G$ cross within $\Sigma$ and each face of $G$ is homeomorphic to a disk; by definition faces are the connected components of the complement of $G$ in $\Sigma$.
-An example of a surface graph is shown in Figure~\ref{f:bipartite1}.
+An example of a surface graph is shown in Figure~\ref{fig:bipartite1}.

 By choosing a transcendence basis --- whose elements label the faces of $G$ --- we obtain a seed (and a cluster algebra) whose quiver $Q$ is the {\it face dual} graph of $G$.
 The vertices of $Q$ correspond to faces of $G$.
 For each common edge separating a pair of faces $E$ and $F$, an arrow is drawn from the vertex corresponding to face $E$ to the vertex corresponding to face $F$, in such a way that the white vertex lies to the left when crossing the edge from $E$ to $F$; as usual oriented $2$-cycles are annihilated afterwards.
-See Figure~\ref{f:bipartite2} for an example.
+See Figure~\ref{fig:bipartite2} for an example.

-Edge weights for $G$ can be unambiguously defined using Definition~\ref{d:weights}.
-The blow-up, blow-down and quadrilateral moves (see Section~\ref{s:clusterstructure}) are defined locally, i.e.\ within a neighbourhood of the participating edges and vertices; an example of the quadrilateral move is depicted in Figure~\ref{f:bipartite3}.

-The weighting of a dimer configuration is invariant under blow-ups and blow-downs as in Lemma~\ref{l:blowdown}, and therefore so is the dimer partition function (as in Corollary~\ref{c:blowdown}).
-Similarly Proposition~\ref{prop:flipmoveinvariance} generalizes to the surface setting, ensuring that the $\uu_{G}(I)$ are invariant under quadrilateral moves.
-We will now describe some fundamental issues to be considered when addressing the general case.
+The concepts explained in Sections~\ref{s:clusterstructure} and ~\ref{s:dimer} --- the definition of edge weights, the blow-up and blow-down equivalences, quadrilateral mutation --- are all local notions, i.e.\ defined and/or constructed with a neighbourhood of the participating edges and vertices, and for this reason can be used unambiguously in the surface case.
+(See Figure~\ref{fig:bipartite3} for an example of a quadrilateral move performed on a torus.)
+In addition, the weight of a dimer configuration (as in Lemma~\ref{l:blowdown}) will remain invariant under blow-ups and blow-downs, and therefore so will the dimer partition function (as in Corollary~\ref{c:blowdown}).
+Similarly, Proposition~\ref{prop:flipmoveinvariance} generalizes to the surface setting, ensuring that the $\uu_{G}(I)$ are invariant under quadrilateral moves.
+In the remainder of this section we formulate some questions concerning the general surface case.

-As in the disk case, the effect of performing a quadrilateral dimer move (depicted in Figure~\ref{f:bipartite3}) on $G$ will correspond to mutating $Q$ at the associated four-valent vertex.